visual-framework/vf-wp/docs/blocks.md

 ## React Blocks

 React blocks are registered for use in the [Gutenberg editor](https://developer.wordpress.org/block-editor/developers/) using JavaScript & React.
 They are provided by the [VF Gutenberg plugin](/wp-content/plugins/vf-gutenberg/README.md).
-They are best suited for advanced editor requirements that cannot be achieved using ACF blocks alone; block transforms, and managing multiple `<InnerBlocks />`, for example.

-Before ACF blocks were possible, all those listed above were implemented as React blocks.
-The old versions have since been deprecated.
-They used Nunjucks templates from the Visual Framework making them difficult to update.
+React blocks are best suited for advanced editor requirements that cannot be achieved using ACF blocks alone; block transforms, and managing multiple `<InnerBlocks />`, for example.

 Available React blocks: